 Using the integrated deployment model, NREL technical experts have helped places like Greensburg, Kansas, and New Orleans, Louisiana, successfully rebuild following disaster by providing assistance with sustainable community planning, forward-thinking policy development, and energy modeling and monitoring.
-Read more about NREL's work in cities and communities.
+Read more about NREL's work in disaster resiliency and recovery efforts.

 The integrated deployment model is being used in states such as Alaska and Hawaii to identify ways to reduce fossil fuel use and implement clean energy technology solutions, which can serve as a model for other locations with similar climates and energy challenges.
-Learn more about NREL's work with states.
+Learn more about NREL's work with state and local governments.

 Through partnerships such as Energy Development in Island Nations, which includes Iceland, New Zealand, and the United States, NREL and DOE collaborate to support clean energy initiatives in places like the U.S. Virgin Islands to increase energy security and sustainability by reducing dependence on imported fossil fuels.
 Find out more about NREL's work with islands.